 - Interest: Interest essentially acts as a fee the lender charges for letting you borrow money.
 Lenders calculate mortgage interest as a percentage of your principal.
 This rate may be variable or fixed, and most of your loan payment goes toward it early on in the loan term.

 - Escrow: Escrow is money put aside that a third party uses to pay costs on your behalf.
-These expenses typically consist of property taxes and homeowners insurance premiums.
+Property taxes and homeowners insurance are the primary expenses handled through an escrow account.

-- Mortgage insurance: Mortgage insurance costs can depend on a few factors, including your loan type, the size of your loan, your credit score and how much money you put down, although not all factors apply to all mortgages.
-For example, with a conventional loan, you can avoid mortgage insurance completely by making a down payment of at least 20%, but this down payment won’t waive mortgage insurance on an FHA loan.
+- Mortgage insurance: Mortgage insurance costs can depend on a few factors, including your loan type, loan amount, credit score and down payment, although not all factors apply to all mortgages.
+For example, with a conventional loan, you can avoid paying for private mortgage insurance (PMI) by making a down payment of at least 20%, but this down payment won’t waive mortgage insurance on an FHA loan.

 Factors That Impact 30-Year Fixed Mortgage Rates

-You might see lenders advertise attractive low interest rates.
-But several factors determine your mortgage rate, impacting the amount you’ll pay.
+Several factors determine your mortgage rate and can impact the amount you’ll pay.
 They include:

-- Credit score: Lenders use credit score to help determine whether it’s likely a borrower can realistically afford a loan.
+- Credit score: Lenders use your credit score to help determine whether it’s likely you can afford to make monthly mortgage payments.
+The credit score you’ll need to buy a house will largely depend on your lender and the type of mortgage you’re pursuing.

-- Down payment: Lenders usually offer slightly lower interest rates to buyers with larger down payments, resulting in lower loan-to-value ratios.
+- Down payment: Lenders usually offer a slightly lower interest rate to buyers with a larger down payment, resulting in a lower loan-to-value ratio.
+A higher down payment will mean lower monthly payments throughout your repayment term.

 - Location: Interest rates may vary somewhat based on state laws and regulations in the area where your home is located.

-- Loan type: Certain loans come with more competitive rates than others.
+- Loan type: Certain loans come with a more competitive interest rate than others.
 For example, VA loan rates are often lower than conventional loan rates.

 Types Of 30-Year Fixed-Rate Mortgages

-Your search may yield several types of mortgages, and each one comes with pros and cons.
+Several types of home loans may be available to you, and each comes with pros and cons.
 Finding the right type of financing will help you better afford the home you want.

 Conventional 30-Year Fixed-Rate Mortgage